ThriveLifeline/thrive-lifeline/_pages/about.md

 ## About THRIVE

 **T**hriving **H**arnesses **R**espect, **I**nclusion, and **V**ested
-**E**mpathy: A crisis text line staffed by marginalized individuals in STEMM.
+**E**mpathy: A crisis text line staffed by people in STEMM with marginalized identities.

-THRIVE Lifeline is a grassroots response to COVID-19, organized by experienced crisis managers who personally understand the significance of displacement, isolation, and financial loss, especially for marginalized individuals in STEMM.
+THRIVE Lifeline is a grassroots response to COVID-19, organized by experienced crisis managers who personally understand the significance of displacement, isolation, and financial loss, especially for people in STEMM with marginalized identities.

 The summer of 2020 was particularly tumultuous for minority students due to a variety of reasons including, but not limited to: racist acts against